Agentic AI Governance and Lifecycle Management in Healthcare: Abstract

 \section{Abstract}

-Healthcare organizations are beginning to embed agentic AI into routine workflows, including clinical documentation support and early-warning monitoring.
-As these capabilities diffuse across departments and vendors, health systems face agent sprawl causing duplicated agents, unclear accountability, inconsistent controls, and tool permissions that persist beyond the original use case.
-Existing AI governance frameworks emphasize lifecycle risk management but provide limited guidance for day-to-day operations of agent fleets.
-We propose a Unified Agent Lifecycle Management (UALM) blueprint derived from a rapid, practice-oriented synthesis of governance standards, agent security literature, and healthcare compliance requirements.
-UALM maps recurring gaps onto five control-plane layers: (1) an identity and persona registry, (2) orchestration and cross-domain mediation, (3) PHI-bounded context and memory, (4) runtime policy enforcement with kill-switch triggers, and (5) lifecycle management and decommissioning linked to credential revocation and audit logging.
-A companion maturity model supports staged adoption.
-UALM offers healthcare CIOs, CISOs, and clinical leaders an implementable pattern for audit-ready oversight while preserving local innovation and enabling safer scaling across clinical and administrative domains.
+\textbf{Background:} Healthcare organizations are beginning to embed agentic AI into routine workflows, including clinical documentation support and early-warning monitoring.
+As these capabilities diffuse across departments and vendors, health systems face agent sprawl, causing duplicated agents, unclear accountability, inconsistent controls, and tool permissions that persist beyond the original use case.
+Existing AI governance frameworks emphasize lifecycle risk management but provide limited guidance for the day-to-day operations of agent fleets. \textbf{Objective:} We developed a Unified Agent Lifecycle Management (UALM) framework, a five-layer governance architecture with a companion maturity model featuring measurable KPI-linked thresholds, and evaluated its expected operational behavior through Monte Carlo simulation. \textbf{Methods:} We conducted Monte Carlo simulations using three synthetic healthcare organization profiles (small, medium, large) under four governance conditions: no governance (baseline), registry-only, NIST AI RMF-Lite, and UALM.
+All event probabilities, detection rates, and adoption curves were based on assumptions and tested through sensitivity analyses.
+Seven KPIs were tracked over six monthly time steps with stochastic event injection.
+Statistical comparisons used Mann-Whitney U tests, Cohen’s d effect sizes, and 95\% confidence intervals.
+Given multiple pairwise comparisons, adjusted significance thresholds were applied using the Holm-Bonferroni correction.
+Sensitivity analyses examined parameter robustness and the dependency of the governance ramp-up curve. \textbf{Results:} UALM showed consistently favorable effect sizes across KPIs; statistical significance was observed across pairwise comparisons.
+UALM reduced incident rates by 56-63\% versus no governance across all scenarios.
+Against the most relevant comparator (NIST RMF-Lite), UALM demonstrated large effect sizes (Cohen’s d = 0.99-6.06) on all KPIs, with the greatest advantages in credential revocation (-80\%, d = 6.06), tool-call logging (+57\%, d = 2.95), and PHI minimization (+77\%, d = 2.83).
+Only UALM-governed organizations achieved Level 2 maturity (18-21\% of runs), providing preliminary evidence that the maturity model can discriminate among governance conditions.
+Sensitivity analysis showed UALM’s advantage was robust across parameter variations (56-63\% incident reduction even under worst-case conditions), but it was dependent on sustained adoption commitment; stalled governance ramp-up erased approximately 80\% of the benefits. \textbf{Conclusions:} UALM maps recurring gaps onto five control-plane layers: (1) an identity and persona registry, (2) orchestration and cross-domain mediation, (3) PHI-bounded context and memory, (4) runtime policy enforcement with kill-switch triggers, and (5) lifecycle management and decommissioning linked to credential revocation and audit logging.
+UALM is projected to provide agent-specific governance advantages beyond what generic AI risk management offers under the modeled assumptions.
+The framework’s value is greatest in its lifecycle automation, policy enforcement, and PHI protection capabilities, which are not explicitly represented in the registry-only and NIST RMF-Lite comparator models.
+However, centralization overhead scales non-linearly with fleet size, and sustained organizational commitment is essential for realizing benefits.
+The companion maturity model and UALM support staged adoption, offering healthcare CIOs, CISOs, and clinical leaders an implementable pattern for audit-ready oversight that preserves local innovation and enables safer scaling across clinical and administrative domains.